-Frequent inspection (at least daily) and prompt replacement of any cable that shows any sign of wear is the responsibility of the owner and the operator of the PANELLIFT® Drywall Lift.
+Frequent inspection (at least daily) by a competent person and prompt replacement of any cable that shows any sign of wear is the responsibility of the owner and the operator of the PANELLIFT® Drywall Lift.

 With reference to the chart below at 19-2.4.3(b)(6) the Panellift® Drywall Lift cable is a nominal 1/8" high tensile cable (rope).